 In the Company's February 2021 follow-on public offering, Syncona Portfolio Limited purchased 3,571,428 ADSs from the underwriters at the public offering price of \$7.00 per share, and on the same terms as other investors in the February 2021 follow-on offering.
 This purchase was made through the underwriters at the public offering price.

 Note 15.
 Subsequent Events

-The Company evaluated subsequent events through August 4, 2022, the date on which these financial statements were issued.
-The Company has concluded that no subsequent event has occurred that requires disclosure.
+The Company evaluated subsequent events through November 3, 2022, the date on which these financial statements were issued.
+The Company has identified the following subsequent events that require disclosure.